 The machine has two vents in the front, drawing in the air before expelling it from the top when it is cleaned.

-The air sensor is built-in on one side and an indicator on the front.
+The air sensor is built-in on one side, and an indicator is on the front.

 Usually, I recommend placing an air purifier closer to the pollution source.
 For example, if you want to trap pet dander, place your AirDoctor next to your dog’s bed.

 If you don’t have any specific airborne particles you want to eliminate, you should place an air purifier closer to the middle of the room.

 But the AirDoctor 3000 air purifier you can place everywhere in your room as it is powerful enough to suck air from every corner of your place.

 Per the AirDoctor user manual, avoid placing your device closer than 1 foot from the walls, and don’t put it under direct airflow from a fan or AC.

 Also, check if the air inlet or outlet grill is not too close to the curtains or drapery.

 How Does AirDoctor 3000 Work, And What Sources of Indoor Pollution Destroy?